(A) What is verification?

 (C) What are the mandatory verifications for expedited service certifications?

 (1) Identity is the only verification required prior to the authorization of expedited benefits.
 All other verifications can be postponed if they cannot be submitted within the expedited timeframe.
-If an authorized representative applies on behalf of the assistance group, the identity of both the authorized representative and the assistance group name shall be verified.
+When an authorized representative applies on behalf of the assistance group, the identity of both the authorized representative and the assistance group name shall be verified.

-(2) The county agency shall require the applicant to register for work if an exemption is not met.
+(2) The county agency shall require the applicant to register for work when an exemption is not met.
 The agency may attempt to register other assistance group members, but it shall not prevent the authorization of an eligible expedited assistance group.

 (D) What verification is necessary for normal application processing?